jasoncodes/activerecord_views/README.markdown

 AccountBalance.view_populated? # => true
 ```

+ActiveRecordViews records when a view was last refreshed.
+This is often useful for giving users an idea of how stale data.
+To retrieve this timestamp, call `.refreshed_at` on the model:

 PostgreSQL 9.4 supports refreshing materialized views concurrently.
 This allows other processes to continue reading old cached data while the view is being updated.
 To use this feature you must have define a unique index on the materialized view:

 ```sql